Home - Today’s Agents of Change: Recreating an Iconic Women’s Suffrage Photo

 In honor of the 100th anniversary of the ratification of the 19th Amendment in the United States granting women the right to vote, the Commonwealth of Virginia has organized a statewide commemoration led by the Virginia Museum of History & Culture (VMHC).

 This historic image (right) was taken on February 28, 1915 at the Virginia State Capitol in downtown Richmond, Virginia, and features members of the Equal Suffrage League of Virginia.
 (Learn more about the historic image.)
-About 100 years later, in the same month, at the same place, the VMHC will bring together another group of female changemakers from across the state to recreate this image and highlight the diversity of women's activism in Virginia today.
+About 100 years later, in the same month, at the same place, the VMHC brought together another group of female changemakers from across the state to recreate this image and highlight the diversity of women's activism in Virginia today.
 Read the press release.